Turn off "Hide in Navigation". Then, consider:

 A bit more about National Parks

 Above I mentioned that US 191 is the one exception to the statement that no US routes go through Yellowstone (this blog post has more info).
 To be clear: US 191 does have a gap through the Park, between West Yellowstone and the south entrance (as noted above).
 However, the Montana segment of the highway between West Yellowstone and Big Sky is all considered by AASHTO to be part of US 191.
-That includes a 20.2 mile segment that crosses inside the northwest corner of Yellowstone, although there is no entrance gate/fee station on either end.
+That includes a 20.2 mile segment that crosses inside the northwest corner of Yellowstone (although there is no entrance gate/fee station on either end).
 US 191 is reportedly even signposted through that Yellowstone segment (which includes a 5.9 mile stretch that passes in and out of Wyoming).

 So it is not entirely accurate to say that no US routes exist in Yellowstone.
 Moreover, it is absolutely incorrect to assume that the National Park Service has a broad policy that disallows US route designations within any of its holdings.
 For example, US 34 and US 36 both run through Rocky Mountain NP; US 33 and US 211 both run through Shenandoah NP.
 So it is up to individual Parks to decide whether or not to signpost US routes within their boundaries.
-However, there is another National Park that is similar to Yellowstone in terms of how it handles US routes, and that brings us to another subcategory:
+However, there is another National Park that is similar to Yellowstone in terms of how it handles US routes, and that brings us to another subcategory...

 So it is not entirely accurate to say that no US routes exist in Yellowstone.
 Moreover, it is absolutely incorrect to assume that the National Park Service has a broad policy that disallows US route designations within any of its holdings.
 For example, US 34 and US 36 both run through Rocky Mountain NP; US 33 and US 211 both run through Shenandoah NP.
 So it is up to individual Parks to decide whether or not to signpost US routes within their boundaries.
-However, there is another National Park that is similar to Yellowstone in terms of how it handles US routes, and that brings us to another subcategory:
+However, there is another National Park that is similar to Yellowstone in terms of how it handles US routes, and that brings us to another subcategory...

 Gaps made official by AASHTO action

 As of the last time I checked Google Maps, the former segment of US 441 through GSMNP was still labeled with a US 441 shield; you can check whether that is still the case by viewing this next map.
-The red segment has not officially been designated US 441 since 1970; the Park refers to it simply as Newfound Gap Road: |
+The red segment has not officially been designated US 441 since 1970: |

 |

 In addition to US 441, there are at least a couple more US routes that have similar gaps... at least in the sense that they are not noted in the route log but were still made official by AASHTO action.
 The difference is that I consider them to be... well, "illegitimate" for lack of a better word.
 I will discuss those more towards the end of this page.
-But for now we should skip to the next major category:
+But for now we will skip to the next major category:

 Unofficial gaps

 By "unofficial" I mean the gaps in these routes were neither created by AASHTO nor are they recognized by AASHTO.
 Nevertheless, it would be absurd to act as if they do not exist.
-I have classified these unofficial gaps into two subcategories: "defacto gaps" (which physically cannot be traversed) and "perceived gaps" (which are not technically gaps but can easily be perceived that way), and under each of those headings are additional subclassifications.
+I have classified these unofficial gaps into two subcategories: "defacto gaps" (which physically cannot be traversed) and "perceived gaps" (which are not technically gaps but can easily be perceived as such), and under each of those headings are additional subclassifications.
 Let us begin with real, physical gaps:

 Defacto gaps